The Judgment

-"The Judgment" ("Das Urteil"), also translated "The Verdict", is a short story written by Franz Kafka in 1912, concerning the relationship between a man and his father.
+"The Judgement" (German: "Das Urteil"), also translated "The Verdict", is a short story written by Franz Kafka in 1912, concerning the relationship between a man and his father.

 Plot summary

-The story begins with a young merchant, Georg Bendemann, sitting in his room writing a letter to his dear friend in Russia, who had left their hometown some years previously to set up a business that, though initially successful, was now failing.
+The story begins with a young merchant, Georg Bendemann, sitting in his room writing a letter to his dear friend in Russia, who had left their hometown some years previously to set up a business that, though initially successful, is now failing.
 Georg is writing to tell his friend, amongst other things, that he is engaged to marry Frieda Brandenfeld, a girl from a well-to-do family.

 Georg breaks out of his reverie and decides to check on his father.
 Though quite ill, Georg's father appears huge.
 Georg informs his father that he has just written a letter to his friend, updating him on his upcoming marriage.
 His father questions the existence of the friend in Russia, at which point Georg changes the subject.
 Georg's father accuses him of deceiving him about the happenings of the business.
 He claims the death of his wife (Georg's mother) hit him harder than it did Georg.

 Georg insists on having his father lie down in bed for a while.
 Because of this, Georg's father claims his son wants him dead.
 Moreover, he admits to knowing his son's friend, and, in fact, to having been carrying on a correspondence with him concurrently with Georg's.
 He claims to have swayed the friend's loyalty from Georg to himself, and that the friend reads the father's letters, and disposes of Georg's without reading them.
 He makes Georg feel terrible, suggesting that Georg has ignored his friend ever since he moved away to Russia.
 The father does not appreciate Georg's love and care, maintaining he can take care of himself.
 Georg shrinks back into a corner, scared of his father and his harsh words.

 Georg's father accuses him of being selfish and finally sentences him to "death by drowning".
 Georg feels himself pushed from the room.
 He runs from his home to a bridge over a stretch of water.
 He swings himself over the railing and plunges, apparently to his death.